remijaoui/remijaoui.github.io/_pages/talks.md

 Pillay's formulation of definable Galois theory allows to develop a definable Galois in the theory of compact complex manifolds analogous to the usual differential Galois theory.
 In Abelian reductions  with Rahim Moosa, we use this idea to prove Galois-theoretic generalizations of several results of Fujiki concerning the bimeromorphic classification of compact complex manifolds.

-Here is a talk given at the Notre Dame logic seminar which explains the basis of this variant of differential Galois theory.
+Here is a [talk]( /assets/pdf/ND3.pdf) given at the Notre Dame logic seminar which explains the one-dimensional case of this variant of differential Galois theory.

 ## Model theory of geodesic differential equations

 This is a subject I did not work on for a long time.
 The central problem is to study from the perpective of differential algebra and model theory, the geodesic differential equations describing the geodesics of real-algebraic Riemannian manifolds.

-The state of the art on this question is presented in these slides given at the
+The state of the art on this question is presented in this [talk]( /assets/pdf/BIRS.pdf) (BIRS, 2020)